What is a Risk Assessment? – Learn The 5 Steps to a Risk Assessment

-- Identify Risks – The purpose of a risk assessment is to evaluate something like an IT system and ask, what are the risks to hardware, software, data, IT personnel?
+- Identify Risks – The purpose of a risk assessment is to evaluate something like an IT system and ask, what are the risks to hardware, software, data, and IT personnel?
 What are the potential adverse events, like fire, human error, bomb threats, or flooding?
 What’s the potential for a loss of integrity, availability, or confidentiality in your systems?

 - Assess Risk Importance and Risk Likelihood – What is the likelihood of a specific event having a negative impact on an asset?
-This can be expressed subjectively or quantitively (High, Medium, Low or 1, 2, 3).
+This can be expressed subjectively or quantitatively (High, Medium, Low or 1, 2, 3).

 - Create a Risk Management Action Plan – Based on your analysis of which assets are valuable and which threats are likely to negatively affect those assets, you must develop control recommendations to either mitigate, transfer, accept, or avoid the risk.

-- Implement a Risk Management Plan – Now that you’ve completed the first four steps to a risk assessment, you’ve developed an effective way to identify and managed risk.
+- Implement a Risk Management Plan – Now that you’ve completed the first four steps to a risk assessment, you’ve developed an effective way to identify and manage risk.
 Now, it’s time to train your team and implement these controls.

 More Risk Assessment Resources

 Vendor Compliance Management Series: Performing an Effective Risk Assessment

 Information Security Management Series: Risk Assessment